 A 10x magnification hand lens will be more than adequate for most purposes.
 Higher magnification lenses tend to be harder to use but are very useful for viewing extremely small objects.
-If you are unsure of which magnification you need, or think you may need several different lenses, you might consider the Duel Singlet Loupe (x10 and x20) or the Triple Hand Lens (x3, x4 and x5).
+If you are unsure of which magnification you need, or think you may need several different lenses, you might consider the Triple Hand Lens (x3, x4 and x5).

 Large diameter lenses provide a wider field of view which means that they are easier to use but they are slightly more expensive to produce.